ARCHITECTING TRUST / AI SECURITY

 Practical Steps: How to Fortify AI Implementations

-2. Create an inventory of AI systems in use.
+2. Create an inventory of data sources and classify sensitivity.

 Common AI Failure Points